UCSF-DataSci/ds217-11-final-rebekahx23/report.md

    - Cross-validation with temporal splits
    - Validation on additional time periods
    - Comparison with physical models (if available)
-   - Sensitivity analysis on feature importance
+   - Sensitivity analysis on feature importance to identify features that contributes to the significance
    - Further investigation of feature engineering to improve Linear Regression performance

 5. **Deployment:**
-   - Real-time prediction system
+   - Real-time prediction system based on real-time live sensor data
    - Alert system for extreme conditions
-   - Dashboard for beach managers
+   - Dashboard for beach managers to visualize current conditions while displaying risk indicators
-   - Integration with weather forecasting systems
+   - Integrate predictions with existing weather forecasting systems to support decision-making and public communication.

 ## Conclusion

 This project analysis applied a complete 9-phase data science workflow to Chicago Beach Weather Sensors data, achieving accurate air temperature predictions (R² = 0.9998, RMSE = 0.1461°C).
 The project demonstrated the importance of temporal feature engineering, where the XGBoost model consistently outperformed Linear Regression, and its feature importance analysis revealed that Temp_to_Humidity_Ratio and Temp_Humidity_Interaction were by far the strongest predictors, together accounting for more than 98% of total importance.
 Seasonal effects, captured through features such as Month, also contributed meaningfully, highlighting the strong cyclical structure present in Chicago’s climate.
 The analysis demonstrates proper data leakage avoidance by excluding features derived from the target variable, resulting in realistic and generalizable model performance.
 This provides a solid foundation for beach condition monitoring and prediction systems.